Margarita-Simeonova/Conditional-Statements/README.md

 The input consists of four lines:

  1. Peter's budget - a real
- 2. The number of video cards - an integer in the interval [1…100]
+ 2. The number of video cards - an integer1
- 3. The number of processors - an integer in the interval [1…100]
+ 4. The number of processors - an integer
- 4. The number of RAM memory - an integer in the interval [1...100] Exit
+ 5. The number of RAM memory - an integer

 1 line is printed to the console, which should look like this:
  • If the budget is sufficient:
 "You have {remaining budget} leva left!"